There is only one way to live, and that is for others. We only become ourselves by forgetting ourselves.

 “The more one forgets himself—by giving himself to a cause to serve or another person to love—the more human he is and the more he actualizes himself.” —Viktorl Frankl

 This process of forgetting ourselves directly correlates with our own view of happiness.
-In order to be truly human we must find happiness beyond transitory goods.
-We must realize that happiness consists in becoming fully ourselves.
-To do that we must forget ourselves for the sake of the other.
-This is essential to the Christian life, as can be seen from Christ’s sacrifice on calvary.
+In order to be truly human, we must find happiness beyond transitory goods.
+We must realize that happiness consists in becoming ourselves fully.
+To do that, we must forget ourselves for the sake of the other.
+This is essential to the Christian life, as can be seen from Christ’s sacrifice on Calvary.

 It is entirely natural to take pleasure in eating a delicacy or in receiving praise for a job well done.
 However, your happiness cannot only be found in fine foods and in praise.

 If placed in an environment of suffering with the base view of happiness mentioned above, then unhappiness will ultimately follow.
 This truth led Frankl to discover that happiness must be made from more lasting things.

 For example, we can find happiness in making a positive difference to someone or something beyond ourselves.
 We can also find happiness in doing good simply to please God.

 Empathy is a strong power of connection or unity with another person that breaks down our barriers of autonomy and egocentricity.
 Empathy makes doing good for others just as easy, if not easier, than doing good for ourselves.

 When we plan to use empathy to strengthen the bond between ourselves and others, we must do what Philosopher Gabriel Marcel called “looking for the good news in the other.”
 Namely, a person practicing empathy looks for kindness, strength, virtue, delightfulness, and transcendent mystery in the other.